codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 - Send request to a server or redirect user to another address

 Wew...
 We're gonna have to learn a lot.
-But don't worry!
-The only important part is the first one; learning basic programming concepts and getting familiar with the language.
+But, don't worry.
+The only important part is the first one: learning basic programming concepts and getting familiar with the language.
 Once you handled fundamental stuff, learning the next two parts is just easy as eating cake.
 So, let's get it started. :D